Metafiction is a story which draws attention to its status as a story.

 Bridget from A Very Curious Blog points out that:

 It’s harder (but not impossible) to find metafiction in intermediate and young adult fiction.
 Would Dianne Wynne Jone’s The Dark Lord of Derkholm count?
 How often do characters in a book reveal the fact that they know they are characters?
 And how do young readers respond to this revelation?

-and also links to a video by Philip Nel called Metafiction For Children, in which we are warned not to call this trend ‘post modern’ because metafiction has been around since the early 1600s.
+Bridget also links to a video by Philip Nel called Metafiction For Children, in which we are warned not to call this trend ‘Postmodern’ because metafiction has been around since the early 1600s.
 It is also pointed out that ‘a metafictional book can also be interactive’, though I would go one step further (actually I have) and ask if not all interactive books (and therefore book apps) are metafictive precisely because interaction requires the reader be pulled out of the story and into the ‘mechanics’ of the printed book or software.

-Suggestions in the comments section of the above video lead to a list More Metafiction For Children.
+Suggestions in the comments section of the above video lead to a list: More Metafiction For Children.

 Metafiction In Children’s Picturebooks from What Do We Do All Day is another, overlapping list.

 Maria Nikolajeva’s Children’s Literature Comes Of Age and The Rhetoric of Character in Children’s Literature.

 Metafiction: the Theory and Practice of Self-Conscious Fiction (1984) by Patricia Waugh